 The Ann Arbor Film Festival is the oldest experimental film festival in North America.
-Internationally renowned as forum for artist made moving image art, the AAFF screens works across a broad range of genres including: experimental, animation, documentary, narrative and hybrid works.
-The AAFF is steeped in a rich tradition of ground-breaking cinema as thousands of filmmakers screened early work at the AAFF, including luminaries such as: Kenneth Anger, Agnes Varda, Andy Warhol, Yoko Ono, Gus Van Sant, Barbara Hammer, James Benning, Bruce Conner, Chick Strand, Les Blank, Suzan Pitt, and George Lucas.
+Internationally renowned as a forum for artist-made moving image art, the AAFF screens a broad range of experimental work including animation, documentary, narrative, and hybrid films.
+The AAFF is steeped in a rich tradition of ground-breaking cinema as thousands of filmmakers screened early work at the AAFF, including luminaries such as Kenneth Anger, Agnes Varda, Andy Warhol, Yoko Ono, Gus Van Sant, Barbara Hammer, James Benning, Bruce Conner, Chick Strand, Les Blank, Suzan Pitt, and George Lucas.

 The Ann Arbor Film Festival serves as an Academy Award®-qualifying festival in the United States for the Short Films category.
 The AAFF presents over $20,000 in cash awards to filmmakers in competition, as determined by the awards jury.
 The AAFF is highly competitive, receiving over 3,000 submissions annually from more than 60 countries.
 All submissions are reviewed by a minimum of 2 trained screeners, with many films watched and discussed collectively by 6 - 10 members of the festival screening team.

-Many accepted filmmakers attend the festival as guests each year and receive complimentary festival pass, housing with host families, shuttle transportation to/from airport, filmmaker party, catered green room and a filmmaker dinner.
-The AAFF also provides additional opportunities for select filmmakers accepted into the festival.
-As a pioneer of the traveling film festival tour, each year a "best of" shorts program travels to more than 35 theaters, universities, museums and art house cinemas throughout North America.
-Filmmakers participating in the tour are paid for each screening of their work.
+The AAFF provides additional opportunities for select filmmakers accepted into the festival.
+As a pioneer of the traveling film festival tour, each year a "best of" shorts program travels to more than 35 theaters, universities, museums, and art house cinemas throughout North America and internationally.
+Additionally, AAFF looks for opportunities to promote filmmakers and their work by holding screenings throughout the year.
+Filmmakers participating in additional opportunities are paid for each screening of their work.

-The Ann Arbor Film Festival is committed to support bold, visionary independent filmmakers, advance the art form of film and new media, and engage communities with remarkable cinematic experiences.
+The Ann Arbor Film Festival is committed to supporting bold, visionary independent filmmakers, advance the art form of film and new media, and engage communities with remarkable cinematic experiences.